 Of all the 1oz coins, the Britannia tends to have the fewest churners.
 In other words, most people buy and hold, and look to pass them down the generations.
-So there are very rarely a glut of pre-owned coins coming onto the market.
-This provides a great support for the second-hand price.
-With the coins now being 24 carat (since 2013), there is also a strong bid from China, further enhancing demand and growth potential.
+So there is very rarely a glut of pre-owned coins coming onto the market.
+This provides great support for the second-hand price.
+With the coins now being 24 carats (since 2013), there is also a strong bid from China, further enhancing demand and growth potential.

 The Britannia doesn’t neglect to tap into the collectors coin market either.
 The symbol of Britannia is creatively updated every few years so that the various issues remain distinct and appealing.
 The special edition versions like the oriental edge and 30th-anniversary edition, further attract buyers.

 |Categories:||1oz Gold Coins, Britannia Coins, Bullion Coins, Buy Tax Free Gold, Gold Coins, Gold Britannia Coins, Gold Bullion Coins, Tax-Free Gold Coins, Bullion coins, Gold Feed Price|